 A change in the electrical current to the wired smoke alarm will cause the smoke alarm sound to go off when there is not smoke in the air.
 When the electricity in the home is cut off during a storm or other event or if the electrical current spikes, the smoke alarm can go off, causing a false alarm.
 A loose wire in the smoke detector can also cause it to go off as the electrical current is cut off and then restored to the alarm.

+Proper smoke alarm installation can prevent your system from going off when it shouldn't.
 The interconnect wire, which is usually colored orange, is for connecting smoke alarms together.
 When one alarm goes off, the other connected alarms will go off as well.
-Connecting smoke alarms together helps alert people of a fire in large buildings where a person may not hear an alarm going off in a far-flung area, or in houses where people sleep with their bedroom doors closed, blocking out the noise of a smoke alarm in another part of the house.
+Connecting smoke alarms together helps alert people of a fire in large buildings where a person may not hear a fire alarm going off in a far-flung area, or in houses where people sleep with their bedroom doors closed, blocking out the noise of a smoke alarm in another part of the house.

 Your furnace can set off wired smoke alarms when there is no fire, especially when you first turn on the furnace when the weather starts to turn cold.
 The oil that coats the different parts of the furnace, which is applied by the factory, can burn off when the furnace first fires up for the season, creating some smoke that blows out of the vents in the house.
 This smoke will set off the alarm.